randomcoww/blog/vrrp-gateway.md

   ---

-  > One thing to note is that I have no configuration to actually take WAN interface of a `backup` node to `DOWN` state.
+  > One thing to note is that I have no configuration to actually take the WAN interface of a `backup` node to `DOWN` state.
   >
-  > This approach seems safer but would require additional scripting which I haven't had much luck calling from Keepalived.
-Failover from a downed interface will also take longer because when the interface is brought up, it will need to request a DHCP address.
+  > Taking the interface down ensures no conflict but require adding a Keepalived `notify` script to achieve.
+I'm not a fan of shell scripts in automation (or in general) and failover from a downed interface will also take longer because when the interface is brought up, it will need to request a DHCP address.
   >
-  > Currently, both interfaces hold on to the DHCP address, and failover takes no additionl time.
-I'm able to run latency sensitive streams with little to no impact during failover and I haven't ran into any cons with this approach.
+  > Currently, both interfaces hold on to their DHCP address, and failover takes no additionl time from address assignment.
+I'm able to run latency sensitive streams with little to no impact during failover and generally haven't ran into any cons with this setup.

 ### Tweaks